Ships Within 24 Hours

 Sellout Risk: Extremely High

-The Burton Boxer snowboard boots offer subtle style with their leather outer and exceptional support with a full-length molded rubber backstay.
-The rubber outsole is equipped with air cushioning to absorb shock and ice spikes for grip and traction.
+The Burton Boxer snowboard boots offer subtle style with their leather outer, and exceptional support with a full-length molded rubber backstay.
+The rubber outsole is equipped with air cushioning to absorb shock, and includes ice spikes for grip and traction.
 The Thin Profile 3D molded tongue adds minimal bulk while remaining supportive to ensure a responsive ride.
-The Molded EVA footbed supports the rider and dampens shock when riding gets rough.
-Get style, comfort, and performance with the Burton Boxer snowboard boots.
+Get style, comfort and performance with the Burton Boxer snowboard boots.

 D-Mac, here at The House, talking about the illustrious and mega powerful Burton Boxer snowboard boot.
 Obviously designed to look like a Timberland work snowboard boot so you can thug it out on the slopes.
 It's so cool.
 Double extra large, here's your snowboard boot.